amah/async/documentation.md

 	}));
 {% endhighlight %}

-On invocation, the pipe construct delegate the call to the first task using a PipeCallback created with initial callback as parent and a reference to the second operation.
-On successful completion of the first operation, the PipeCallback use the output value along with the parent callback to call the second operation.
-When the first operation ends with error, the PipeCallback forward the exception to the parent callback, the second operation is not invoked.

-In the example above two tasks have been chained that is quite simple.
-More than two tasks can been chained like exemple below:
+It is possible to chanin more than two asynchronous function as shown in the following example:

 	// four chaining example here

-It is the asynchronous equivalent of
+The pipe flow will be generally used to define a sequence of asynchronous operations similar to usual a sequential invocation synchronous functions.
+The example above translated to synchronous operation will looks like this:

 	// synchronous equivalent code.

-Here again simple control.
-The difficulties come when a task need more than one value whitch come not only from preceding task.
-For exemple consider folowing synchronous exemple:
+The difficulties come when a function in the sequence requires parameters that are result of more that one preceding function.
+Consider following synchronous example where the last function require the output of the two preceding ones:

 	// synchronous example with multiple input

-To the asynchronous version of the example we will need to convey the d value through the second task to send it to the last task.
-To do that in Java language a structure class need to be created to bold theses two values but as may guess doing that will end with combersome parameter classes.
-That is a sample use case where Tuple in Java would help like in Scala.
-Actually, Scala bring more than than Tuple, the delimited continuation which simplify considerably asynchronous operation chaining.
+Possible solution to handle these case are following:

+##### Create context object
+The context object will gather all required input/output values of asynchronous functions:

-	// example scala
+	// synchronous example with multiple input

+The drawback of this approach is that the function signature is bound to the call context.
+It will be hard to make these asynchronous function reusable.

-#### Nesting asynchronous calls
+##### Nesting asynchronous functions
-Asynchronous operation may call another asynchronous operation in a way that match rules stated above.

-{% highlight java %}
-public void operation(Callback<R> k, P p){
-  try{
-    // Do some processing with your parameter p anotherOperation(k, p, ...)
-  } catch(Throwable t){ k.error(t) }
-}
-{% endhighlight %}

-In The callback object is delegated to the `anotherOperation()` which will take the responsability to call methods on the callback object which means the value returned asynchronously to the initial caller is one provided by ̀anotherOperation()̀.
-The try/catch is needed to report any exception that occurs in the operation proper code.
-The call to the nested asynchronous operation is the last instruction (tail call actualy) to make sure only one error is reported to the callback object.
-In fact the nested asynchronous operation is at tail call is a tail call that mey occured before the call of `anotherOperation()`
+This approach is based on closure capture functionality provided in Java language to make preceding outputs available to the function being called.
+The calculation flow would looks like this:

+// nested example here

+Nesting callback or asynchronous functions is something async4j do not advise, as it could make the code unreadable and hard to maintains.

+##### Delimited continuation
+The delimited continuation would be a clean solution the asynchronous function chaining but is not supported in Java when this document is written.
+The idea is to wrap the rest of the processing in a callback object that will be passed to the asynchronous call.
+At the end, that is equivalent to to the asynchronous function discussed above but here it is transparent and code remain linear readable and maintainable.

+// Java example with continuation
+// Or sacala example with continutation

 #### Asynchronous condition

-It is the asynchronous form of the if else blocs found in programming languages.
-It combine two asynchronous operations where the first as the condition that returns a boolean and the second the operation to run when the boolean value is true. the asynchronous condition flow logic is implemented using ConditionCallback.
+The `IfAsync` implement an asynchronous for of the if-then-else bloc.
-It holds reference to the body operation that is invoked when a boolean value true is passed to the `completed()`  method. out pipe described above as that is it chain two asynchronous operations, the first one returns a boolean value.
+It is a composite function that combines two asynchronous functions, the first one is an asynchronous predicate that returns a boolean value as result and an asynchronous body function that is called when the predicate returns `true`.
-The second operation is invoked only when the first one return true, otherwise the flow is passed to the parent callback on the stack.
+This control is implemented using `IfCallback` which is constructed with a reference to the body function.
+When the control is invoked, it call the predicate with the `IfCallback` as parameter.
+On successful completion of the predicate, it will call method `completed(Boolean b)` which will invoke the body if the boolean value is `true`, otherwise the flow is passed to the parent.
+Any reported exception is bubbled up to the parent callback.

+// Condition sample here (test page on google and load first)

 #### Asynchronous try / catch / finally

-The asynchronous exception handling using callback based controls is very similar to the try catch finally block natively provided in existing programing languges.
+The asynchronous exception handling using callback based controls is very similar to the try catch finally block natively provided in existing programming languages.
-It consist in asynchronous try block that represents the application logic subject to a failure, the catch block which is called on exception and the finally which is called whatever status of previous blocks is.
+It consist in an asynchronous function to be tried, the catch asynchronous function which is called on exception and the finally function which is called whatever status of previous blocks is.

+That implemented through `CatchCallback` and `FinallyCallback` which listen to normal completion or exception to take appropriate action.

+// Example here

-The asynchronous catch block accept a Throwable object as paramater and may rethrow an exception or return normally a value.
-The finally block has no parameter other than the callback object and returns only void value.
-The intent is to simplify the prototype of final blocks.
-Asynchronous exceptions thrown from the finally block are bubbled up to the parent callback.
+The asynchronous catch block accept a `Throwable` object as parameter and may `rethrow` an exception or return normally a value.
+The finally block has no parameter other than the callback object and return no value.
+The intention is to simplify the prototype of final blocks.
+Asynchronous exceptions thrown from the finally block are bubbled up to the parent callback and hides original exception if any.

 #### Asynchronous while
 The asynchronous while is composed of condition and body that are asynchronous task both.